Computer Information Systems

 Degree awarded: Associate in Science

-Northampton's associate's degree in Computer Information Systems program parallels the first two years of most information systems bachelor's degree programs.
+Northampton's associate's degree in Computer Information Systems parallels the first two years of most information systems bachelor's degree programs.
 By working closely with your advisor, you can earn transferable credits that will allow you to enter a four-year institution with the first two years of course material completed.
 You'll save thousands of dollars on your education in the process.

 Our curriculum includes computer programming, introductory computer architecture, and general education courses.
 A computer science elective will allow you to expand your knowledge in the area of operating systems or microcomputers.